afsabhishek/Material-Design/README.md

 ### https://material.io/
 [Android Material](https://material.io/develop/android)

-You can pull specific branch related with material design implementation
+You can pull specific branch related with material design implementation with base minimun code.
+No B.S. code, one feature at a time.